krpratik/sedemac-iot/README.md

 * Then type in your terminal "$ export FLASK_DEBUG=true"
 * Then type in your terminal "$ flask run" to start the server

 This will start your flask server without nginx or apache.
-It will by default create two tables for two devices named as device1 and device2
+It will by default create two tables for four devices named as device1 ,device2 and so on.
 You will have to export these variables (FLASK_APP and FLASK_DEBUG) everytime before you run the server.
 If you want to export these variables permanently then type in your terminal "$ nano /etc/environment" .
 And add lines "export FLASK_APP=myproject" and "export FLASK_DEBUG=true" in /etc/environment file.